abdul-1432/Box-Animation-on-Selection/README.md

 ## Overview

 This project demonstrates a simple and visually appealing box animation that occurs when a box is selected.
-The animation enhances user experience and provides a clear indication of the selected box.
+The animation enhances the user experience and provides a clear indication of the selected box.

 ## Features